 • Ordinance of the Minister of Entrepreneurship and Technology of 30 October 2018 on the technical conditions for technical supervision in the operation, repair and modernisation of materials handling equipment (Journal of Laws 2018 item 2176)

-In Poland, elevators are one of the many devices subject to technical supervision.
-This means that a license must first be obtained for the operation or maintenance of passenger and goods lifts.
-The Office of Technical Inspection is responsible for issuing licenses for lifts and many other machines.
-Anyone who wants to work as an elevator operator must first complete a certified exam before the commission appointed by the UDT.
-The authorization to operate the passenger and goods lifts is valid for 10 years.
-After this date, you must retake the exam and pass it with a positive result in order to renew your qualifications.
+In Poland, lifts are one of the many pieces of equipment subject to technical supervision.
+This means that to operate or maintain passenger and goods passenger lifts you must first acquire the relevant rights.
+The issuing of qualifications for lifts and many other machines is handled by the Office of Technical Inspection.
+Anyone wishing to work as a lift operator must first complete a certified examination before a commission appointed by the UDT.
+Passenger and goods lift licences are valid for 10 years.
+After this date, it is necessary to take the exam again and pass it successfully in order to renew the licence.

 In addition, it is worth remembering that one type of authorization qualifies you to operate both goods and passenger lifts, such as those found in most residential buildings or offices, but also allow you to work with a construction crane and a goods lift.
 This means that having one license, you can work on the operation and maintenance of both cranes installed on the construction site and those located in buildings.